catseye/NaNoGenMo-Entries-2019/Anne of Green Garbles/README.md

 I should say that I have no real idea if this is a standard technique in statistics or what.
-All I know is that I'd been idly wondering, on and off, about how one might "teach a Markov chain a bit of grammar", since probably 2014 or 2015; that I've never, to my knowledge, seen this method applied in the area of generative text or elsewhere; and that, when I decided to actually sit down and try it for [NaNoGenMo 2019][], it wasn't immediately obvious to me that the
+All I know is that I'd been idly wondering, on and off, about how one might "teach a Markov chain a bit of grammar", since probably 2015; that I've never, to my knowledge, seen this method applied in the area of generative text or elsewhere; and that, when I decided to actually sit down and try it for [NaNoGenMo 2019][], it wasn't immediately obvious to me that the